Will search engines find my SmugMug site?

 Search Engine Settings.
 Fill in your Homepage Meta Description and Google will pick up the first 140 characters to display a description of your home page in their search results.
 Find this in the Search tab under Discovery in your Account Settings.

-You can also fill out the Homepage Meta Keywords box, so search engines can classify your site.
+You can also fill out the Homepage Meta Keywords box in the same section, so search engines can classify your site.

 Tip: Want to replace SmugMug's default text when you post to Facebook?
 Fill in your Homepage Meta Description (found in your Account Settings, under Discovery > Search) and enter a gallery description for your galleries.